AlphaZeroZipf/AlphaZero-Zipf-s-Law/README.md

 poetry shell
 python -m src.generate_all_plots
 ```
-This will save all plots in the paper saved to `plots`.
+This will save all plots in the paper saved to the `plots` dir.
 The default is using saved data to generate all results.
 To run all experiments from scratch, change the flag `load_data` to `False`.
 Doing so can take several hours to generate all plots.
+See further instructions in [Generating all results from scratch](#generating-all-results-from-scratch).

-Note: running all experiments can take several hours, it is recommended that you run them individually by calling their respective function from `generate_all_plots.py`.
+Note: running all experiments can take several hours and it is recommended to run them individually.
+Each experiment is contained in a single function in `generate_all_plots.py`.

 ## Hardware requirements

-All experiments ran on a single node with 64 CPU cores and 125Gi RAM.
+All experiments were done on a single node with 64 CPU cores and 125Gi RAM.

 ## Generating all results from scratch